Praxis Tech Review

 Pricing Details

 Praxis does not publish pricing.
-There is no rate card on the website.
-Pricing is custom-negotiated based on volume, vertical, PSP mix, and contract length.
-Industry context for iGaming-focused orchestrators: SaaS license fee plus 0.1-0.5% per-transaction routing fee on top of underlying PSP acquiring costs.
-The deposit/withdrawal cost an operator actually pays is the combined Praxis routing fee plus underlying PSP fees plus scheme fees plus interchange.
-A realistic blended cost for a Praxis-orchestrated card transaction in Europe is typically 1.5-3% all-in depending on PSP mix and markets.
-For comparison, IXOPAY publishes a 0.1-0.5% routing fee with a $5k+ setup and 12-month contract; Corefy publishes 0.2-0.7% routing with no lock-in; Solidgate publishes 0.3-0.8% acquiring (no routing fee, since they bundle acquiring).
-The lack of published pricing is the single biggest piece of friction in evaluating Praxis.
-You can't benchmark without a sales conversation.
+There is no rate card on the website, and pricing is custom-negotiated based on volume, vertical, PSP mix and contract length.
+The industry context for iGaming-focused orchestrators is a SaaS license fee plus a 0.1-0.5% per-transaction routing fee on top of underlying PSP acquiring costs.
+The deposit/withdrawal cost an operator actually pays is the combined Praxis routing fee plus underlying PSP fees plus scheme fees plus interchange, so a realistic blended cost for a Praxis-orchestrated card transaction in Europe is typically 1.5-3% all-in depending on PSP mix and markets.
+For comparison, IXOPAY publishes a 0.1-0.5% routing fee with a $5k+ setup and 12-month contract, Corefy publishes 0.2-0.7% routing with no lock-in.
+The lack of published pricing is the biggest piece of friction in evaluating Praxis, since you can't benchmark without a sales conversation.
 Updated April 2026.

 Negotiation Tips

 Bring volume data to the first conversation.
-Praxis sales will quote you a routing fee that depends on what you are processing and where.
-Pushing for the low end of the 0.1-0.5% range is realistic at $1M+ monthly.
-Below that you'll be at the high end.
-Ask for transparent breakdown — routing fee, monthly SaaS fee, setup fee, support fee — rather than accepting a single blended number.
-Negotiate the contract length.
-The orchestrator default is 12 months; smaller operators have less power but mid-market operators should push for 6 months or a 90-day exit clause with 60-day notice.
-Validate the SoftSwiss/EveryMatrix integration claim against your actual platform version — pre-built doesn't mean instant if you're on a customized fork.
+Praxis sales will quote a routing fee that depends on what you are processing and where, and pushing for the low end of the 0.1-0.5% range is realistic at $1M+ monthly while below that you'll be at the high end.
+Ask for a transparent breakdown (routing fee, monthly SaaS fee, setup fee, support fee) rather than accepting a single blended number.
+Negotiate the contract length, since the orchestrator default is 12 months and smaller operators have less power, but mid-market operators should push for 6 months or a 90-day exit clause with 60-day notice.
+Validate the SoftSwiss/EveryMatrix integration claim against your actual platform version, because pre-built doesn't mean instant if you're on a customized fork.
 Ask for the underlying PSP fee structure too: Praxis can route to PSPs that have favorable rates, but it can also route to PSPs that charge you more, and the routing logic is opaque if you don't insist on visibility.
-Run a cost comparison against Solidgate or Nuvei with bundled acquiring — sometimes one full-stack provider costs less than orchestration plus three PSPs.
+Run a cost comparison against Nuvei with bundled acquiring, since sometimes one full-stack provider costs less than orchestration plus three PSPs.

 Speed & Settlement